NathanSalapat/Survival_game/mods/railcorridors/README.md

 License is WTFPL.
 You just do what the fuck you want to.

 You can install this mod by putting the directory "RailCorridors" into the "mods" subfolder of your minetest folder.
+Maybe it is needed to convert into lower case: "railcorridors"